danilofuchs/FPGA_Dithering/README.md

 ```

 Take this information and place it inside the [FPGA_Dithering.vhd](./FPGA_Dithering.vhd)
-file, commenting or replacing other images (the FPGA only has memory capacity for
-one at a time).
+file, replacing existing images (the FPGA only has memory capacity for one image at a time).

 ## VGA displays